 Celcom has planned to commercialize 5G services by the end of 2021.
 Through the super-fast mobile internet connection, Malaysian K-pop fans will gain access to various Hallyu (Korean cultural wave) content.
 The global usage of K-pop-related keywords on Twitter increased 1,100 times in 10 years from 5.09 million in 2010 to more than 6 billion in 2020.
 Indonesia ranked first in terms of the usage of K-pop keywords and Malaysia was ninth.

 Because the data transfer speed of 5G mobile communication is about 100 times faster than 4G mobile communication, the latest mobile internet technology is ideal for XR content services as well as other services that require fast data delivery.
 LGU+ operates various 5G-based VR and AR services including home fitness training, virtual home shopping and virtual library services for domestic customers.
-The mobile carrier's XR services gained a lot of attention from customers grounded by a coronavirus pandemic.
+The mobile carrier's XR services gained a lot of attention from customers grounded by the COVID-19 pandemic.

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.